tower/guides/guides/overview.md

 ## Resource

 Data models that can be stored in any database or remote service using adapters.
+It makes the semantic interoperability and standardization of data and web services possible.

 ```js
 var resource = require('tower-resource');